krshrimali/blog/content/posts/pytorch-cpp-xeus-cling-opencv-8.md

 With this blog, I'm also happy to share a Notebook file with implementation of Transfer Learning using ResNet18 Model on Dogs vs Cats Dataset.
 Additionally, I'm elated to open source the code for Transfer Learning using ResNet18 Model using PyTorch C++ API.

-The source code and the notebook file can be found <a href="https://github.com/krshrimali/Transfer-Learning-Dogs-Cats-Libtorch.git">here</a>.
+The source code and the notebook file can be found [here](https://github.com/krshrimali/Transfer-Learning-Dogs-Cats-Libtorch.git).

 ## Debugging - OSX Systems